schmoelder/diss/doc/04_implementation/04_optimization.md

 (variable_normalization)=
 ### Variable normalization

-Optimization algorithms often struggle when variables span multiple orders of magnitude, as this variability affects the relative influence of each parameter on the objective function {cite}`Heymann2022`.
+Optimization algorithms often struggle when variables span multiple orders of magnitude, as large differences in scale distort the relative influence of each parameter on the objective function {cite}`Heymann2022`.
+Without normalization, the optimizer effectively treats all parameters as if they operate on the same scale, leading to biased exploration and an increased risk of missing optimal regions at the lower end of wide-ranging variables.
+CADET-Process addresses this by supporting both linear and logarithmic normalization, mapping each variable to a consistent $[0, 1]$ domain while handling the inverse transformation back to physical units transparently.
-To address this, parameter normalization is essential.
+The linear normalization is defined as:
-It improves the efficiency and accuracy of the optimization process by ensuring a more balanced exploration of the solution space and reducing the risk of scale-induced biases.

-Normalization helps equalize the contribution of each parameter, leading to a more uniform search and a greater likelihood of identifying optimal solutions.
-To support this, CADET-Process allows for both linear and logarithmic normalization of variables.
-The linear normalization maps the variable space from the lower and upper bound to a range between $0$ and $1$ by applying the following transformation:

 ```{math}
 :label: linear_normalization